6 Vagus Nerve Exercises to Boost Your Well-being – Free Online Yoga Video

 - If you would like, repeat this exercise 2 or 3 more times.
 Once you are complete, notice any changes in how you feel mentally, emotionally, and physically.

-How to Stimulate the Vagus Nerve – Practice #2: Release Tension in your Eyes
+Vagus Nerve EXERCISE- #2: Release Tension in your Eyes

 A lovely way to stimulate the vagus nerve is by relaxing the eyes and releasing the muscles in the neck.
 The eyes are regulated by 12 extraocular muscles that extend down into the suboccipital muscles that surround the upper cervical vertebrae.
 We can often see in each other’s eyes whether we feel stressed or relaxed.
 This is because the extraocular nerve endings have a direct connection to the vagus nerve.